 Foreign Language Summer Programs

 Exeter students may participate in the Academy's summer programs abroad.
 Each study tour combines a linguistic immersion through an academic and cultural program with activities geared especially toward adolescents.
-An Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
+In the French, Spanish and Japanese programs, an Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
 Programs may be cancelled if there is insufficient interest in a given year.
 The programs do not earn academic credits, but students may be able to advance a term in their language study at the Academy through recommendation of the program director or a placement test taken upon their return.
 For dates, itinerary and fees, please write to the specific program or contact the Department of Modern Languages.
 The summer tours are offered according to staffing availability and the degree of student interest.
-Check with the head of department to see if the tour will in fact be offered in the coming summer.
+Check with the head of department to see if the tour will be offered in the coming summer.
+Financial aid is not available for these programs, and students receiving aid are encouraged to look instead at the term and year abroad language options.

 The French Summer Program is offered on alternating years and it provides the opportunity to combine a home stay and formal course with sightseeing.
 Typically students spend two weeks living with families in smaller towns such as Tours, Montpellier or Aix-en-Provence, Where they receive 40 hours of instruction in grammar and conversation.
 They also spend a week in Paris with visits to a variety of museums, plays and markets to learn about local cuisine.
 Activities are included in the program fee and include day trips to nearby cities, tours of castles like Versailles and Chenonceau, and a pastry workshop at Le Cordon Bleu.